-As a self-employed person, you’ll need to manage taxes yourself.
-But, if you’re not familiar with the UK tax process, you may worry about how to handle it efficiently.
+When you’re self-employed, you can manage taxes yourself.
+But if you’re not familiar with the UK tax process, you might be worried about it.

-This guide lists tried and tested tax preparation tips for self-employed, including:
+This guide lists tried and tested tax preparation tips for the self-employed, including:

 • Scheduling in time